puko818/nnclinssoap/README.md

 ## Overview

 A comprehensive analysis framework for spatial transcriptomics data, with primary focus on 10x Genomics Xenium platform.
-The repository provides both Nextflow-based and R-based workflows for processing and analyzing spatial single-cell data.
+The repository provides both Nextflow-based and R-based containerized workflows for processing and analyzing spatial single-cell data.

 ### Repository Structure